GauravPandeyLab/eipy/README.md

 }
 ```

 Set up a 5-fold outer cross validation, along with a 5-fold inner cross validation for meta-training data generation.
+Meta models can be defined here, or later.

 ```
 EI = EnsembleIntegration(base_predictors=base_predictors,